ShurenQi/GeoFormer/README.md

 Homepage: https://shurenqi.github.io/
 Email: shurenqi@cityu.edu.hk

-This project is built upon the excellent `timm` / `pytorch-image-models` codebase.
+This project is built upon the excellent `timm` codebase.
 We sincerely thank the authors and contributors of `timm` for open-sourcing the training and model infrastructure.